Coarse fishing: Licences and fees

 For all anglers in England and Wales, anyone aged 17 and over must purchase a valid rod licence before fishing.
 Children under 13 do not need a licence, and children aged 13–16 must get a free junior licence.
-This will enable anglers to legally fish in England and Wales for non migratory trout and coarse fish.
+This will enable anglers to fish legally in England and Wales for non-migratory trout and coarse fish.

 A single rod licence will enable an angler to fish with up to three rods at any one time.

 Most commercial fisheries and some rivers are operated on a day ticket basis.
-In the UK, these can range in price.
+In the UK, these can vary in price.
 They are usually paid on the bank with a representative of the venue collecting the fees from anglers from the peg (fishing spot) at some time during the day, or prior to commencing fishing.
 In some cases, season tickets can be purchased.

 Some lakes and river stretches are operated by angling clubs which charge annual membership fees.
 Application forms can be available from local tackle shops or angling club websites.
 Fishing venues can be operated by syndicates, usually by invitation.
 They can sometimes be joined by contacting a senior member of the syndicate.